 With advances in technology and social media today, freelancing and work-from-home opportunities are available to more people than ever before.
 This applies especially to transcription work.
 The advantages can’t be denied.
-Independence, a more comfortable, low-stress work environment, and flexible work hours that just aren’t available with traditional work arrangements.
+Independence, a more comfortable, low-stress work environment, and flexible work hours that may not be available with traditional work arrangements.

 There are a few things you need to work at home successfully.
 You need to create a comfortable and well-equipped home office or work area to do your best work.
 Freelance transcription jobs require a dedicated space for a computer, to plan work schedules, and to perform transcription work.
 You need to approach your home work space with comfort, productivity, functionality, and flexibility in mind.